mesosphere/dcos-docs-site/pages/1.9/monitoring/logging/aggregating/splunk/index.md

         "$SPLUNK_HOME/bin/splunk" add monitor '/var/lib/mesos/slave' \
             -whitelist '/stdout$|/stderr$'

-# Known Issue
+# Known issue

 *   The agent node Splunk forwarder configuration expects tasks to write logs to `stdout` and `stderr`.
 Some DC/OS services, including Cassandra and Kafka, do not write logs to `stdout` and `stderr`.
 If you want to log these services, you must customize your agent node Splunk forwarder configuration.

-# What's Next
+# What's next

-For details on how to filter your logs with Splunk, see [Filtering DC/OS logs with Splunk][3].
+For details on how to filter your logs with Splunk, see [Filtering logs with Splunk][3].

  [2]: http://www.splunk.com/en_us/download/universal-forwarder.html
  [3]: ../filter-splunk/